-For developers who are not interested in defect detection, type-driven tools and techniques such as autocomplete, API documentation and support for refactoring can still be useful.
+For developers who are not interested in defect detection, type-driven tools and techniques such as autocomplete, API documentation and refactoring tools can still be useful.
 For such developers, Luau provides a nonstrict mode, which we hope will eventually be useful for all developers.
-This does not aim for soundness, but instead has the goal of "no false positives", in the sense that any flagged code is guaranteed to produce a runtime error when executed.
+This non-strict typing mode is particularly useful when adopting Luau types in pre-existing code that was not authored with the type system in mind.
+Non-strict mode does not aim for soundness, but instead has the goal of "no false positives", in the sense that any flagged code is guaranteed to produce a runtime error when executed.

-On the face of it, this is undecidable, since a program such as (if f()) then error end) will produce a runtime error when f() is true, but we can aim for a weaker property, that all flagged code is either dead code or will produce an error.
+On the face of it, this is undecidable, since a program such as (if f()) then error end) will produce a runtime error when f() is true, but we can aim for a weaker property: that all flagged code is either dead code or will produce an error.
 Either of these is a defect, so deserves flagging, even if the tool does not know which reason applies.

-We can formalize this by defining an evaluation context $\mathcal{E}[\bullet]$ , and saying M is incorrectly flagged if it is of the form $\mathcal{E}[V]$ .
+We can formalize this by defining an evaluation context $\mathcal{E}[\bullet]$, and saying M is incorrectly flagged if it is of the form $\mathcal{E}[V]$.
 We can then define: